-The DAU is a centralized unit that comprises various ministry staff, including Case Presenting Officers (CPOs) and Disability Determination Adjudicators.
+The DAU is a centralized unit that is comprised of various ministry staff, including Disability Determination Adjudicators and Case Presenting Officers (CPOs).

 The DAU is responsible for determining if a person meets the legislative definition of a “person with a disability” under the ODSP Act, and for determining whether or not a medical review date should be assigned.

 A medical review date is to be assigned unless there is no likelihood of improvement in the applicant’s medical condition.
 For conditions that may improve, a medical review date is assigned for a date of two or five years.